yaaraaa/RL-Programming-Exercises-Recommender-System/README.md

-# Personalized Assignment Recommendation System using Deep Reinforcement Learning
+# Personalized Exercise Recommendation System using Deep Reinforcement Learning

-This project implements a personalized assignment recommendation system designed to adapt to each student's evolving learning needs.
+This project implements a personalized programming exercises recommendation system designed to adapt to each student's evolving learning needs.
 By leveraging reinforcement learning and knowledge tracing, the system aims to provide programming problem suggestions that are both challenging and pedagogically sound.